ascend4/ascend4/UNIFIED_WHEN.md

 generated-boundary route without exposing hidden compiler names as model children.

+Inline `SATISFIED(real_relation, tolerance)` is handled in this materialisation pass.
+The parser records it as a classifier-only marker after the primitive real relation.
+The system layer then generates the hidden conditional relation, creates the corresponding boundary object, and copies the tolerance onto that boundary.
+Focused CUnit coverage now checks that both `CASE IF` and `APPLIES IF` forms produce the expected generated real boundary with the user tolerance preserved.

 CMSlv2 still obtains its active equation set via the existing lowered-region predicate reanalysis path, but the generated guard artifacts are now also installed into the ordinary solver-side system lists.
 Generated real comparison